verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Money is nice but I'd rather have time.
 - [ ] I'm not an alcoholic.
 I know the whole label thing is so limiting.
 - [ ] I try to be chill but my brain writes essays about everything.
-- [ ] Waking up from a nap I didn't know I was talking.
+- [ ] Waking up from a nap I didn't know I was taking.
 - [ ] If I texted "come over" right now what would your response be?
 - [ ] Men with postive conduct allegations.
 - [ ] She like; does this man look like he can survive any type of night with me?